 -

-Harsh brake: Each event that exceeds the threshold triggers a 10-second video to the Safety Inbox.
-A Very Low sensitivity level is recommended only for fleets with vehicles that generate a large number of harsh brake events, such as fleets with dumpster trucks or construction site vehicles.
-These vehicles would otherwise generate a large number of harsh brake events.
+Harsh brake: Triggers a 10-second video when the g-force threshold is exceeded.
+A Very Low sensitivity level is recommended only for fleets with vehicles that produce frequent braking events, such as dumpster trucks or construction vehicles.

 -